Israeli Army Radio: History

 Galatz was the first radio station in Israel to abandon the formal, somewhat stilted Hebrew that was normally used in the media.
 Its entertainment programs to soldiers were the first to use colloquial Hebrew on air.
 Its news bulletins use a more relaxed linguistic style than IBA's Kol Yisrael (קול ישראל, Voice of Israel) hourly bulletins.
 This presentation style proved particularly popular among two age groups: youngsters and senior citizens.
 In April 1983, the radio station broadcast an interview with historian Yehuda Bauer discussing similarities between the Holocaust and the Armenian genocide.
 Despite protests by the Israeli Ministry of Foreign Affairs, Ron Ben-Yishai refused to cancel the program, leading to a diplomatic incident in Israel–Turkey relations due to Turkey's Armenian genocide denial.

 For many years Galei Zahal broadcasts were mainly geared toward soldiers, including music programs conveying soldiers’ greetings and various broadcasts related to the IDF.
 The station was unique in that it incorporated soldiers serving in the regular army into journalistic positions, including reporters, editors, producers, news broadcasters, music broadcasters, musical editors, announcers, etc. Following the Yom Kippur War in 1973, the station began broadcasting 24 hours a day, expanding its broadcasts to include news broadcasts and current affairs programming.
 For years, it was the only Israeli station that continued to broadcast throughout the night.
 In November 1993 Galei Zahal began operating Galgalatz, which broadcasts music interspersed with traffic reports and has high listener rates.

+Proposed closure and Supreme Court ruling (2025–2026)

+In December 2025, Minister of Defence Israel Katz decided to close the station by 1 March 2026, as the mere existence of a military-run station for civilian audiences was seen by him as "an anomaly with no parallel in any democratic country in the world" and argued that the station evolved into a platform for views that "attack the IDF and IDF soldiers themselves".
+Since the outbreak of the Gaza war, the station has faced criticism from some IDF soldiers who argued that its programming did not adequately represent their interests.
+Likud-backed prime minister Benjamin Netanyahu said that an army station for civilians like Galatz would only exist in North Korea and other like-minded countries, and that a country like Israel wouldn't be part of such a list.
+Critics, including opposition leader Yair Lapid as well as journalism and human rights organizations, claimed that the closure would stifle free speech and critical reporting.
+Attorney General Gali Baharav-Miara published an official Memorandum that the shutdown did not have sufficient justification and would be a violation of the law.
+In August 2026, the Supreme Court overturned the government's decision to shut down Galatz.

 Cultural role

-According to Oren Soffer, head of communication studies in Open University of Israel, Galei Zahal has become symbol of pluralism and journalistic freedom.
+According to Oren Soffer, head of communication studies in Open University of Israel, Galei Zahal has become a symbol of pluralism and journalistic freedom.